energylocal/cydynni/docs/architecture.md

 ### Over the air updates

-The CydYnni hub will extend the existing emonSD OTA update implemntation but with the option to trigger an update remotely.
+The CydYnni hub will extend the existing emonSD OTA update implementation but with the option to trigger an update remotely.
 The current OTA emonSD process consists of a user triggered background script that runs through a controlled update and upgrade process.

 ### WIFI Device pairing implementation